Vegan Big Mac

 - Add the cooked red quinoa and pulse again for a few seconds.

-- If the mixture feels stick enough to hold together in patties, then you’re ready.
-If it feels a little dry, go ahead and a tablespoon of water and pulse for a second or two.
-Add another tablespoon of water if needed.
+- If the mixture feels sticky enough to hold together in patties, then you’re ready.
+If it feels dry, add 1 to 3 tablespoons of water and pulse for a second or two.
+Form 8 patties.

 - Place a skillet over medium heat and spray with vegetable spray.
 Add the burgers.
 Sprinkle salt and pepper on top of the uncooked patties.
 Cook the patties until browned, about 5 minutes on each side.
 Repeat until all the patios are done.
 Place cooked patties in the toaster oven or oven on low heat to keep warm while getting the rest of the burger ingredients assembled.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 This post was originally published in 2014 and was updated to include new photos, new text, and an updated recipe in 2021.

 Oh no what happened to the original patty recipe made of quinoa and beans?!?